-You generate a clip with Runway, Pika, or Kling.
-The subject in the foreground looks reasonable but the background does not sit still — foliage strobes between different shapes, neon signs change letters every few frames, distant figures pop in and out, brick walls warp.
+You generate a clip with Runway, Kling, or Pika.
+The subject in the foreground looks reasonable but the background will not sit still: foliage strobes between different shapes, neon signs change letters every few frames, distant figures pop in and out, brick walls warp.
 Background flicker is the most distracting class of AI video artifact and the hardest to ignore.
-Fixing it almost always comes down to simplifying the background, picking a single motion source, or switching to a model with stronger temporal stability.

 Common causes